Abhijit-06/screenshot-as-a-service/Readme.md

-# Screenshot as a Service
+# Screenshot are a imprtant part of life

 A simple screenshot web service powered by [Express](http://expressjs.com) and [PhantomJS](http://www.phantomjs.org/).
 Forked from [screenshot-app](http://github.com/visionmedia/screenshot-app).